 - Many people with Alzheimer’s disease are bothered by the tube and try to pull it out.
 To prevent that, they are often tied down or given drugs.

-- Tube-fed patients are more likely to get pressure sores.
+- People who are tube-fed are more likely to get pressure sores.

-- Tube-fed patients are more likely to spit up food, which may lead to pneumonia.
+- People who are tube-fed are more likely to spit up food, which may lead to pneumonia.

 Feeding tubes can cost a lot.